Fellowships, Grants, and Internships

 - The International Human Rights Fellowship and Human Rights First Fellowship are open to LSA undergraduates in any discipline.

-- The Korea-Michigan Human Rights Research Fellowship and Human Trafficking or Social Justice Law Clinic Fellowship are open to undergraduate or graduate students in any discipline.
+- The Human Trafficking or Social Justice Law Clinic Fellowship is open to undergraduate or graduate students in any discipline.

 - Graduating students and alumni are not eligible.
 You must be a continuing student with at least one remaining term of enrollment beyond the term in which your program abroad occurs.